 Broiling the ribs first gives the ribs some great color and texture.
 Then placing the ribs on a rack over a small pool of water in a roasting pan actually allows them to stay super moist during the slow cooking process.
 By the end of a couple hours, your ribs are practically falling off the bone (and if you overcook them, they will LITERALLY fall off the bone).

 The cooking method is great, but there is more to these easy-to-make ribs that makes them so popular.
 The marinade/sauce is Asian influenced; the original recipe derives from Alan Wong’s Restaurant in Honolulu, Hawaii by way of a McCall’s Magazine article many many years ago (May 2000 to be exact).
-I’ve been making these ribs since then, and I will continue to do so for many more to come.
+I’ve been making these ribs for years since then, and I will continue to do so for many more to come.

 I’ve adapted these ribs a bit from the original.
 The sauce is almost identical, but I’ve simplified the cooking method a bit.
 The sauce is truly what makes these ribs shine.
 It includes a pretty long list of ingredients, but many of them can be found in any avid cook’s pantry.
 You could easily use this sauce on grilled ribs too, but the results from this technique are just perfect for me.